PORTUGAL FAQ

 Yes, the tap water in Portugal is safe to drink.

-When you ask for water in restaurants, they usually serve bottled water, but it’s fine to ask for tap water.
+When you ask for water in a restaurant, they usually serve bottled water, but it’s fine to ask for tap water instead.

-What type of food will be offered on this trip?
+What type of food will be available on this trip?

-Portugal can be enjoyed just for its glorious, much-underrated cuisine.
-There are filling, well-priced main courses served with good beer and excellent wine, followed by some of Europe's tastiest desserts.
-Restaurants have a growing awareness of vegetarian and vegan options.
+Portugal has glorious, much-underrated cuisine.
+Meals come hearty and well-priced often paired with good beer and excellent wine, followed by some of Europe's tastiest desserts.
+Many restaurants offer vegetarian and vegan options.

 I have a nut allergy.
 Will this be an issue on this trip?

 This should be fine when traveling through Portugal.
-Portuguese cuisine has a wide variety of foods, including bread, meats, fish, and seafood.
+Portuguese cuisine offers a diverse range of dishes, including bread, various meats, fish, and seafood.
 However, nuts, especially almonds and chestnuts, are used in many baked goods.

-For any traveler with a dietary restriction, we recommend printing out an allergen card that describes your allergy in the local language.
+If you are a traveler with a dietary restriction, for extra safety, print an allergen card that describes your allergy in the local language.

 What is the physical activity level of this trip?

 Moderate.
-This trip is a good mix of activity and relaxation and includes moderate physical activities.
-Participants should expect to be active for 3-4 hours most days.
-An active lifestyle is helpful, though not required to enjoy the trip.
+This trip combines activity with relaxation and includes moderate physical activities.
+You can expect to be active for 3-4 hours most days.
+An active lifestyle helps, though not required, to enjoy the trip.

-There is a hike and a kayaking excursion that some travelers may find above a moderate activity level if they do not normally engage in an active lifestyle.
+There is a hike that some travelers may find above a moderate activity level if they do not normally stay active.

 Do I need a power adapter?

-Portugal has standardized on type F sockets and plugs.
+Portugal uses standardized type F sockets and plugs.

 You can order a European travel adaptor here.